 Ask yourself the following questions to see if you have a valid personal injury case.

 If you answered ‘yes’ to all four of these questions, you may have an injury claim.
-Regardless of circumstances, it’s a good idea to speak with a personal injury attorney, as there are specific Pennsylvania laws that may also affect your claim.
+Regardless of circumstances, it’s a good idea to speak with a personal injury attorney, as there are specific Pennsylvania laws that may affect your claim.

 Below, the central Pennsylvania lawyers from Hagelgans & Veronis dig deeper into Pennsylvania’s unique laws that affect personal injury cases.

 Pennsylvania’s Statute of Limitations